|

 stocks - a particularly timely concern given the U.S. real estate downturn

-tend to be far less buffeted by home price weakness or higher energy
+Americans tend to be far less buffeted by home price weakness or higher

 Levkovich in a report this week.

-high-end stocks, was up almost 12 per cent in the first nine months of the
+15 high-end stocks, was up almost 12 per cent in the first nine months of

-year, well ahead of the S&P 500 consumer-discretionary sector (down 4
+the year, well ahead of the S&P 500 consumer-discretionary sector

-third quarter, the Living Large group slipped 1.7 per cent.
-That still
+in the third quarter, the Living Large group slipped 1.7 per cent.
+That

-outperformed the 6.5-per-cent decline for the consumer-discretionary group
+still outperformed the 6.5-per-cent decline for the consumer-discretionary

-nervousness over the risk of a consumer slowdown sent investors away from
+as nervousness over the risk of a consumer slowdown sent investors away

 The sluggish quarter suggests the clock may be